HappyValleyIO/koil/docs/docs/tutorials/cypress.md

 we've written a JUnit test class that will run our entire suite.

 > Note: the author of the blog post above has also [released a library](https://github.com/wimdeblauwe/testcontainers-cypress/tree/testcontainers-cypress-0.4.0)
 > to do a lot of the work for us.
-We're working on integrating this with Springboard soon.
+We're working on integrating this with koil soon.

-You can find this test at `src/test/kotlin/org/springboard/CypressIntegrationTest.kt`
+You can find this test at `src/test/kotlin/org/koil/CypressIntegrationTest.kt`

 This test will also be run as a part of a `gradle build`, making our CI runs super easy.